PittSMLlab/splitbelt-EMG-adaptation/README.md

 # splitbelt-EMG-adaptation

-The data is NOT stored in this repository.
+This is the code for the project referred in https://figshare.com/account/home#/projects/28071 The data is NOT stored in this repository.
 It needs to be retrieved from: https://figshare.com/s/5fb036061f14cb571837 or by running ./data/getDataHPF30.m

 UPDATE: data is not currently available in the provided link.
 Need to sanitize.